 Therefore, your SEO audit must also focus on determining not only the number of backlinks but the quality of each of those backlinks.

 WooRank’s free SEO audit will count the number backlinks pointing to your site and the overall quality of your link profile.
-With an Advanced Review, you can analyze quality data about each individual link:
+With a Project, you can analyze quality data about each individual link:

 - Referring URL